 - Why you want to study in this particular country: Tell the admissions tutor why their country is the best place for you to pursue your dreams.

 - Why you want to study this course: Passion is the key ingredient in successful personal statements.
-If you can demonstrate a genuine interest and love for your subject, your chances of being offered a place will increase.
+If you can demonstrate a genuine interest and love for the subject you've chosen to study, your chances of being offered a place will increase.

 - Your long-term career goals: Discussing what you want to achieve after graduation will illustrate your commitment to your field as well as your ambition.